 |Transfer to capital reserve ||- ||- ||- ||57.32 |

 |Adjusted from fixed assets ||- ||- ||- ||- |

 |Impact of deferred tax ||- ||- ||- ||- |

 |Proposed dividend on equity shares ||- ||- ||- ||- |

 |Corporate dividend tax ||- ||- ||- ||- |

 |Balance carried forward ||(807.43) ||(535.39) ||(826.77) ||(618.79) |

 Financial and Operational Review:

-Camson Bio Technologies Zero-Residue biocides products continued to be the marketleader in the fast growing organic agri space.
-Your Company continues to focus ontechnology and innovation with new product launches and innovative variants of existing products to makethem more effective and efficient.
-This further enhances the Company sleading market position in the zero-residue biocides business.
-During FY2015 CBTLlaunched Calterm Super EPN a product based on a new age technology against harmfulnematodes.
+Your Company's Zero-Residue' biocides products continued to be the market leaderin the fast growing organic agri space.
+Your Company continues to focus on technology andinnovation with new product launches and innovative variants of existing products to makethem more effective and efficient.
+This further enhances the Company's leading marketposition in the zero-residue biocides business.

-Camson s focus on providing its customers with a wide range of products has resulted inthe requirement of a strong marketing and distribution network.
-The Company currently hasa network of over 3100 dealers of which over 200 are Platinum dealers.
-CBTL continues itsfocus on adding Platinum dealers to its network and strives to build a flexible supplychain to ensure requisite delivery volumes in a timely and costefficient manner.
+Your Company's focus on providing its customers with a wide range of products hasresulted in the requirement of a strong marketing and distribution network.
+A new set ofdistributors are being appointed to ensure requisite delivery volumes in a timely and costefficient manner.